A current supporter of the neo-prohibition movement publicly advocates the death penalty for DWI offenders. He clearly advocates increased penalties.

 - Executed, as well as their progeny to the fourth generation.2

-Many stressed education to bring about voluntary compliance.
-But Wheeler insisted on strict and vigorous enforcement.
-Also “he desired the most severe penalties, the most aggressive policies even to calling out the Army and navy, the most relentless prosecution.”1
+Many stressed education to bring about compliance.
+But Wheeler insisted on strict enforcement.
+Also “he desired the most severe penalties, the most aggressive policies even to calling out the Army and navy, the most relentless prosecution.”2

 The Prohibition Bureau added poisons to industrial alcohol to prevent its us as a beverage.
 Wheeler opposed the use of nonpoisonous additives such as soap or other noxious but harmless substances.
 He argued that “the government is under no obligation to furnish people with alcohol that is drinkable when the Constitution prohibits it.
 The person who drinks this industrial alcohol…is a deliberate suicide.”3

 Prohibition agents were widely criticized for using excessive force.
 And it was against both persons and property.
 One of the most violent may have been agent William Harvey Thompson.
-Thompson’s career illustrates one of the many problems – unprofessional enforcement – that led to increasing opposition to Prohibition.
+Thompson’s career shows one of the many problems that led to increasing opposition to Prohibition.

-Prohibitionists and neo-prohibitionists are often characterized by hatred and hostility toward those they oppose.
+Prohibitionists and neo-prohibitionists are often hateful and hostile toward those they oppose.